Need Help Recovering from a Sports Injury? Looking to Improve Your Sports Performance?

 Sports Therapy is the Right Choice

-Sports Therapy or sport physical therapy is a specialized area of physical therapy that deals with both acute, chronic, and repetitive injuries in professional, collegiate, high school and recreational athletes.
-Practice includes the thorough evaluation, treatment, transition back to sport, prevention, and performance enhancement programs.
+Sports Therapy or sport physical therapy is a specialized area of physical therapy that deals with both acute, chronic, and repetitive injuries in professional, collegiate, high school, and recreational athletes.
+Practice includes thorough evaluation, treatment, transition back to sport, prevention, and performance enhancement programs.

 Often, sports therapists work with post-surgical athletes to help them recover their strength, range of motion, and activities of daily living.
 To accomplish this sports therapy specialists use techniques such as: